Zymplectic/Zymplectic-Project/README.md

 ### Core features:
 - Built-in explict symplectic integration algorithms for (non)separable and (non)autonomous Hamiltonian systems
 - Largest public collection of symplectic integration coefficients (source file integrators.zym)
-- Comprehensive library of Hamiltonian dynamical systems (about 100 examples written in c-style c++ code)
+- Comprehensive library of Hamiltonian dynamical systems with more than 100 examples available in c/c++ code
 - Non-intrusive, fully offline, requires no installation and does not modify files outside its directory
 - Works straight out of the box (7z zip file) with no dependencies and requires no setup
 - Practical GUI to compile and simulate dynamical systems by a single click